mariettanicole/WD_CAYAON_Seatwork_4/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-This is to a Features Display Website using pure HTML and CSS to showcase distinct design layouts for different features.
+This is to create a Features Display Website using pure HTML and CSS to showcase distinct design layouts for different features.
 Including a unique landing page and at least two feature pages with engaging designs.

 Guiding Question:
 What is the Project - This project involves creating a website that features two distinct pages: one inspired by Onitsuka Tiger and the other by Samsung.
 It employs HTML and CSS to craft visually appealing designs.